UPC/ravada/docs/docs/mac_clients.rst

 Virt-Viewer
 ===========

-.. note:: We fork the `lunixbochs <https://github.com/lunixbochs/homebrew-virt-manager>`_ repo.
-It's outdated.
-We update versions and fix some issues.

 1. Install a working (and compiled) version of `virt-viewer <https://www.spice-space.org/osx-client.html>`_.
 You may view the homebrew package's upstream source on `GitHub <https://github.com/UPC/homebrew-virt-manager>`_.

 ::